vedcr7/Attendance-Monitor-Using-Wifi-App/README.md

 ## 🔄 Attendance State Machine

-This is the actual core logic — not a linear pipeline but a real state machine with timed transitions:
+The actual core logic — a real state machine with timed transitions, not a linear pipeline:

 ```mermaid
 stateDiagram-v2